KHAAdotPK/parser/README.md

 Usage
 To use this Parser class in your project, simply include the parser.h header file and create a class that inherits from Parser.
 You can then implement the pure virtual functions defined in the Parser class to provide custom parsing functionality.

-License
+### License
-This project is licensed under License - see the LICENSE.txt file for details.
+This project is licensed under a license, the copy of which can be found in file - see the file named LICENSE for details.